UW women use defensive intensity to drub Seattle U

 “She hasn’t been back for a while and she’s been doing her thing in the WNBA and overseas, but it’s great having Kelsey here,” Henson said.
 “She’s been practicing with us sometimes.
 Her intensity and her skills, she’s an amazing player and it’s great to be back in the gym with her.
 Having her back in any way is great.
 We love having her around.”

-Washington has yet to beat a team with a winning record and their opponents have a combined record of 6-14.
+Washington has yet to beat a team with a winning record and its opponents have a combined record of 6-14.
 The Huskies will be challenged next week in their first road games against three teams (Iona, Howard and Iowa) with a combined record of 7-6.

 “Going on the road and packing your defense is part of it,” Wynn said when asked about UW’s growth.
 “That’s the next step.”